cyclus/cycamore/DEPENDENCIES.rst

    WARNING: This dependency list is ONLY correct for the debian binary installation, additional dependencies are required for to install from source.
-   If you need/want more information about dependency installation please read `dependency installation documentation <put_a_link_there>`_.
+   If you need/want more information about dependency installation please read the `dependency installation documentation <DEPENDENCIES.rst>`_.

 #.
 Download the Cyclus Core Debian installation package corresponding to your
    Ubuntu version (`14.04